Complementary and Alternative Medicine for Cancer

 Most complementary and alternative medicine fields are not standardized or controlled

-by any standard medical guidelines.
-You should talk with your doctor before beginning
+by standard medical guidelines.
+Talk with your healthcare provider before trying any

-any of these therapies.
-This is because some therapies may get in the way of your
+of these therapies.
+This is important because some of these therapies may interfere

 Use your library to research books, articles, and scientific journals.

 Use the Internet to do research.
 (Be careful of sites selling these products.)

 Look for information on controlled, scientific studies on the therapy you are thinking

 Talk with others who have actually tried the therapy.